Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Why the Backyard Is Where Permanent Lighting Really Shines

 Most homeowners first think about permanent outdoor lighting for the front of their house.
 Curb appeal.
 Holiday displays.
 Security.
 And those are all great reasons.
-But here's the thing a lot of people don't realize until after their install: the back of the house is where this lighting truly changes your daily life.
+The front gets the attention.
+The back is where you feel the difference every night.

 Your front yard is for the neighbors.
 Your backyard is for you.

-When you extend permanent LED lighting along the roofline and eaves on the back side of your home, something shifts.
+Add permanent LEDs along the back roofline and the patio stops feeling like an afterthought.
 The patio, the deck, the pool area, the stretch of yard where the kids play, it all becomes usable after sunset.
-Not just tolerable, not just "we can kind of see out there."
-Actually usable.
-Comfortable.
-Inviting.
+Not barely visible.
+Usable.
 You stop going inside when the sun drops below the Oquirrh Mountains and start pulling up a chair instead.

 In the Salt Lake Valley, summer evenings are made for this.
-From June through September, temperatures settle into the 60s and 70s after dark.
+On a lot of Salt Lake summer nights, the heat drops off after sunset.
+That is when the backyard finally gets good.
 The air is dry.
-The sky opens up.
+The sky is usually clear.
 There's nowhere better to be than outside, and permanent roofline lighting gives you a reason to stay there.

 The "Outdoor Room" Effect: Defining Your Space with Light